Human Service Acronyms

 OASAC – Older Adult Services Advisory Committee

-- The OASAC is a committee within the DOA established in Illinois in 2004 with the goal of promoting the transition from facility based services to HCBS.
+- The OASAC is a committee established in Illinois in 2004 under the DOA with the goal of promoting the transition from facility based services to Home and Community Based (HCBS).

 PCCM – Primary Care Case Management